-Studies conducted by several researchers also support that rice field are rich reservoir of natural enemies.
-Devi et al., 2018 conducted surveys on predators and parasitoids during kharif season (2012-2014) in Manipur and a total 33 species of predators from 26 genera and 15 families as well as 15 species of parasitoids from 5 families were collected.
-Likewise, Madhukar 2011 in rice ecosystem in eastern Vidarbha of Maharashtra, recorded predatory natural enemy complex consisting of 23 insects belonging to 7 orders and 18 families in both the kharif (wet) and rabi (dry) seasons.
-Mondal et al. (2017)examined the relative abundance of various natural enemies in rice from Murshidabad, West Bengal, India and documented that lady bird beetles were the most abundant one (51.06%) followed by long jawed spider (18.91%), carabid beetle (7.47%), damsel fly (6.54%), wolf spider (6.32%), lynx spider (3.86%), dragon fly (2.96%) and wasps (2.85%).
-The present experiment also revealed that lady bird beetles are very important group of predators in rice with Micaspis sp as the most dominant one.
-But in our study, a parasitic wasp identified up to family level as cardiochilinae wasp was found as the 2nd most dominant natural enemy in rice ecosystem.
-Among dragon flies and damselflies, members representing two families such as libellulidae and coenagrionidae were found which supports the finding of Arulprakash et. al (2017)who documented occurrence of three families of odonates such as lestidae (one species), libellulidae (12 species), and coenagrionidae (6 species) in rice.
+Several researchers have shown that rice field are rich reservoir of natural enemies.
+In the surveys conducted by Devi et al.( 2018) during kharif season (2012-2014) in Manipur, a total 33 species of predators from 26 genera and 15 families as well as 15 species of parasitoids from 5 families were collected.
+Likewise, Madhukar (2011), recorded predatory natural enemy complex consisting of 23 insects belonging to 7 orders and 18 families in both the kharif (wet) and rabi (dry) seasons in rice ecosystem in eastern Vidarbha of Maharashtra.
+Mondal et al. (2017)examined the relative abundance of various natural enemies in rice from Murshidabad, West Bengal, India.
+In their survey, lady bird beetles were the most abundant one (51.06%) followed by long jawed spider (18.91%), carabid beetle (7.47%), damsel fly (6.54%), wolf spider (6.32%), lynx spider (3.86%), dragon fly (2.96%) and wasps (2.85%).
+In the present surveys, lady bird beetles were found to be a very important group of predators in rice and Micaspis sp. was the most dominant species, Further, a parasitoid identified as cardiochilinae wasp was the second most dominant natural enemy in rice ecosystem.
+Among dragon flies and damselflies, members of Libellulidae and Coenagrionidae were found.Previous records also show occurrence of three families of odonates such as lestidae (one species), libellulidae (12 species), and coenagrionidae (6 species) in rice( Arulprakash et al .,2017).

-Table-5: Different diversity indices for natural enemies in kharif rice and boro rice.